Job campaign that far exceeded the island municipality's expectations

 Scrollytelling is a way of making your message vivid and attractive.
 When done correctly, measurements show that the majority of readers scroll all the way through.

-Screenshot from digital job campaign in the form of scrollytelling for Fedje municipality.
-The image shows a woman paddling in the sea, as well as the text "The most precious thing you have is your time."
+Screenshot from a digital job campaign in the form of a scrollytelling for Fedje .
+The image shows a woman paddling in the ocean, along with the text "The most precious thing you have is your time."

 Over twice as efficient as normal